Porthcurno, Pedn Vounder and Penberth Cove circular walk

 The settlement of Treen between Porthcurno and Penberth Cove is first recorded in 1321 when it was spelt "Trethyn".
 It is thought to have been Tredyn originally, with a meaning along the lines of "castle farm".
 This explains why there is also another settlement now called Treen near the Iron Age cliff castle on Gurnard's Head, near Zennor.
 Arranging to meet at the inn in Treen could therefore be problematic, as both have a pub although these, fortunately, do have different names.

-20. Cross the stile and follow the path to emerge onto a track and follow this to reach a lane.
+20. Pass the stile and follow the path to emerge onto a track and follow this to reach a lane.

 In the early 20th Century, a Roman denarius coin was found in Treen, between Porthcurno and Penberth Cove, suggesting there may have been some Roman occupation of the area.
 There have also been finds of Roman artefacts at the Trereen Dinas cliff castle: there are records from Tudor times of a brass pot full of Roman coins being found, and a Roman brooch was found in 2006.

-21. Follow the lane ahead past the postbox to reach a public footpath sign.
+21. Follow the lane ahead past the postbox to reach a track to the left with a public footpath sign.

 The red telephone box was the result of a competition in 1924 to design a more aesthetically-pleasing telephone kiosk that would be acceptable to the London Metropolitan Boroughs who weren't impressed by the Post Office's first 1921 model made from concrete.
 Three subsequent versions were used mostly in London.
 The final design was created in 1935 to commemorate the jubilee of George V and was deployed widely across the country.